-Wilewicz and Farinacci said that they are thrilled to be back in Buffalo, participating in the recent resurgence – the two were awarded $7,000 (1st Place) for their WNY Cool Roof Project.
+Wilewicz and Farinacci said that they are thrilled to be back in Buffalo, participating in the recent resurgence – the two were awarded $7,000 (1st Place) for their Buffalo Cool Roof Project.

 “We left Buffalo after graduation to find work, but thanks to the renaissance in Buffalo under Mayor Brown’s leadership, we were very happy to move back to Buffalo around five years ago,” Farinacci said.